Harshavardhan1636/AgriAssist/README.md

 ## Key Features

-- **AI-Powered Analysis:** Upload an image of a plant leaf to get a comprehensive health analysis.
+- **Multimodal & Multilingual Analysis:** Upload an image, record a voice note, or type a description in your local language to get a comprehensive health analysis.
-- **Disease Classification:** The AI model identifies potential diseases and provides confidence scores for each prediction.
+- **Disease Classification & Severity Assessment:** The AI model identifies potential diseases, provides confidence scores, and estimates the extent of damage.
-- **Severity Assessment:** Estimates the extent of disease damage as a percentage.
+- **Explainable AI (XAI):** Uses Grad-CAM heatmaps to visualize which parts of the image the AI focused on for its diagnosis, building farmer trust.
-- **Explainable AI (XAI):** Uses Grad-CAM to visualize which parts of the image the AI focused on for its diagnosis.
+- **Risk Forecasting:** Provides a 7-day outbreak risk score based on various data points to enable preventive action.
-- **Risk Forecasting:** Provides a 7-day outbreak risk score based on various data points.
+- **Community Outbreak Alerts:** Features a live, interactive map showing reported disease outbreaks in the region, helping farmers stay informed about local threats.
-- **Analysis History:** Browse and review all past crop analyses.
+- **Ethical & Smart Marketplace:** An integrated store recommends safe, government-approved, and organic-first products based on the specific crop diagnosis.
+Includes a map to find local retailers.
-- **Review Queue:** Flags low-confidence analyses for expert review by an agronomist.
+- **Analysis History & Review Queue:** Browse all past analyses and flag low-confidence predictions for expert review by an agronomist.

 ## Tech Stack